-There is ample advice out there on how to vacuum effectively, but have you ever considered what not to do?
-We've rounded up ten vacuuming mistakes to make you aware of the things you could be doing (or not doing), that are hindering your cleaning routine.
+There is ample advice on how to vacuum effectively, but have you ever considered what not to do?
+We've rounded up ten vacuuming mistakes to inform you what you could be doing (or not) hindering your cleaning routine.

-From techniques to technical maintenance, there are many aspects to vacuuming that go further than a speedy every day clean.
-Many people think that using one of the best vacuum cleaners (opens in new tab) is a simple task that can be completed quickly.
-However, if you want to get the most out of your time spent on chores, there are many common mistakes to make sure you avoid so that you know how to clean a carpet (opens in new tab) effectively.
+From techniques to technical maintenance, many aspects of vacuuming go further than a speedy everyday clean.
+Many think using one of the best vacuum cleaners is a simple task that can be completed quickly.
+However, if you want to get the most out of your time spent on chores, there are many common mistakes to avoid so that you know how to clean a carpet effectively.

 1. Using the wrong type of vacuum

-One of the biggest mistakes people often make is choosing the wrong vacuum for their floors.
-This is something to consider in the research process, as it's important to be spending your money wisely on an appliance that works for your home.
+One of the biggest mistakes people often make is choosing the wrong floor vacuum.
+This is something to consider in the research process, as spending your money wisely on an appliance that works for your home is important.

-Whether it's an upright, stick, or robot vacuum (opens in new tab), there are specially designed options out there for different floor types and lifestyle requirements.
+Whether it's an upright, stick, or robot vacuum, there are specially designed options for different floor types and lifestyle requirements.
 For example, upright and canister vacuums are best used for high-pile carpets and often come with dedicated attachments for upholstery and crevices.

 2. Not cleaning the hair out of the suction

-A common mistake to make in many households is not cleaning the hair out of the suction.
-Whether you have lots of pets running around your home or simply shed hair yourself, it can quickly become bound within carpet fibers.
+A common mistake in many households is not cleaning the hair out of the suction.
+Whether you have many pets running around your home or simply shed hair yourself, it can quickly become bound within carpet fibers.

 3. Not moving furniture around

-How many times have you actually considered moving your heavy bed or sofa to clean underneath it?
+How often have you considered moving your heavy bed or sofa to clean underneath it?
 While this is a time-consuming task (and furniture is often too heavy to move on your own), it will be entirely worthwhile when your carpets are evenly cleaned and free of discoloration.

-Rotating furniture periodically, including area rugs, will prevent any indentations from becoming permanent as well as discoloration from the sun.
-It also makes sure you get into every crack and crevice, so that no areas become thick with dust and damaged in the long-term.
+Rotating furniture periodically, including area rugs, will prevent any indentations from becoming permanent, as well as discoloration from the sun.
+It also ensures you get into every crack and crevice so that no areas become thick with dust and damaged long-term.

 4. Vacuuming too quickly

-Pablo Montero advises that "the slower you go, and the more forwards and backward movements you make, the cleaner it will be."
+Pablo Montero advises, "the slower you go, and the more forwards and backward movements you make, the cleaner it will be."
 And we couldn't agree more.

 5. Avoiding regular vacuum maintenance

-Pablo Montero, CEO of Lupe Technology (opens in new tab), says, "some machines have safety protections to alert you of issues but not all machines do.
-If you ever find that the exhaust/outlet air is running really hot it's definitely something you should attend to straight away by checking the manual or calling customer service of your vacuum cleaner manufacturer."
+Pablo Montero, CEO of Lupe Technology, says, "Some machines have safety protections to alert you of issues, but not all machines do.
+If you ever find that the exhaust/outlet air is running hot, it's something you should attend to straight away by checking the manual or calling customer service of your vacuum cleaner manufacturer."

-It's important to protect your investments, which is why avoiding regular machine maintenance is one of the biggest vacuuming mistakes.
+Protecting your investments is important, so avoiding regular machine maintenance is one of the biggest vacuuming mistakes.

-Luckily, Pablo Montero has said that "with vacuum cleaners, it's fortunate that no failure is really going to be catastrophic, so you don't need to worry too much if you're not maintenance minded."
+Luckily, Pablo Montero has said, "with vacuum cleaners, it's fortunate that no failure is going to be catastrophic, so you don't need to worry too much if you're not maintenance-minded."

 However, "periodic checks of the pipework for blockages and splits would be advisable."
-This offers peace of mind that your vacuum cleaner is working efficiently before any further issues occur.
+This offers peace of mind that your vacuum cleaner works efficiently before further issues occur.

 6. Only vacuuming in one direction